conda/conda-plugin-template/subcommand_plugin_examples/rust_subcommand/README.md

 In this tutorial, we will create a new conda subcommand written in Rust that multiplies two integers.

-To follow along with this guide, make sure you have the latest conda and conda-build installed:
+To follow along with this guide, make sure you have the latest conda and conda-build installed as well as pip:

 ```bash
 $ conda update conda conda-build pip